A Mechanistic Study of Transformers Training Dynamics: Experimental results

 In this section, we present additional results related to the study of the circuits implemented by the transformer.
-Notably, we investigate the concrete realizations to solve the task, the sparsity of the model's activation along the training, and the transferability of circuits.
+Notably, we investigate the concrete realizations to solve the task, the sparsity of the model's activation along training, and the transferability of circuits.

-\paragraph{Implementation details.} We open-source the code at \url{https://github.com/facebookresearch/pal}.
-The implementation details are given in \cref{sec:setup} along with the default configuration below.
-In our experiments, we trained our networks using \( n=2048=2^{11} \) data points, which were sampled uniformly with replacement from the \( p^L \) possible sentences.
+\paragraph{Implementation details.} In our experiments, we trained our networks using \( 2^{11} \) data points, which were sampled uniformly with replacement from the \( p^N \) possible sentences.
 We utilized the Adam optimizer with parameters \( \beta_1 = 0.9 \) and \( \beta_2 = 0.999 \) \citep{kingma2017adam}, and we initialized the network weights using the default schemes provided by PyTorch \citep{paszke2019pytorch}.
+Experiments were conducted on high-performance GPUs such as V100 and can be reproduced on a single device.
+The code will be open-sourced upon publication.